yui/gridbuilder/README.md

 Check out the app [here](http://yui.github.com/gridbuilder/).

 ##A little tutorial and an example
 The responsive CSS works by adding a single `yui3-g-responsive` class name, on top of the existing [YUI3 Grids syntax](http://yuilibrary.com/yui/docs/cssgrids/).
-Check out the [documentation and a simple example](http://yui.github.com/gridbuilder/layout.html).
+Check out the [documentation and a simple example](http://yui.github.com/gridbuilder/docs.html).
+Here's [another example](http://yui.github.com/gridbuilder/examples/magazine/) based on [bostonglobe.com](http://bostonglobe.com)

 ##Issues and Feature Requests
 Please submit all issues and feature requests through Github.
 It makes it easy to track.